grafana/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

 How it **works**:

-- The distributor implements an upper limit on the message size of incoming OTel write requests after decompression regardless of the compression type.
+- The distributor implements an upper limit on the message size of incoming OTel write requests before and after decompression regardless of the compression type.
 Refer to [OTLP collector compression details](https://github.com/open-telemetry/opentelemetry-collector/tree/main/config/confighttp) for more information.
 - Configure this limit in the `-distributor.max-otlp-request-size` setting.

 How to **fix** it: